Oresh25/REST_API/README.md

 # REST APIs Project Store Item

-This API is for create stores and their item inventories.
+This API is for create stores and their item inventories and manage the stores and thier inventory.
 Registred user can add, delete, or update stores, items and their tags.
 Non-registered users whuld no have any authorization.

 ## 💻Technologies
 - [Python](https://www.python.org/ "Python")